Sándor Egervári: Hungary U-20

 Egervári spent a short period of six months out of the game, deciding to focus on improving his English language skills during that time.
 He did receive offers from clubs for his services, but felt that he needed to properly recharge his batteries.
 He then received an offer that he simply could not refuse.
 The then President of the Hungarian FA, Istvan Kisteleki, offered him the U20 national team manager's job, with little over a month before the 2009 FIFA U-20 World Cup finals in Egypt.
 He accepted, and began to work on his young squad with very little time allowed.
-Egervári once again proved his worth by guiding the little fancied Hungarians to a bronze medal position in the finals, which included big wins over the Italy national under-20 football team and Czech Republic national under-20 football team.
+Egervári once again proved his worth by guiding the little fancied Hungarians to a bronze medal position in the finals, which included big wins over the Italy national under-20 football team and Czech Republic national under-20 football team.He took on the additional role of U21 team manager and defeated the Italian U21 side in Hungary with a 2–0 win.

-His young Hungarian side returned to Budapest airport amidst wild celebrations, with over a thousand people welcoming home his side.
-It was perhaps the best achievement from a Hungarian side since the 1954 FIFA World Cup finals in Switzerland.
-He took on the additional role of U21 team manager and defeated the Italian U21 side in Hungary with a 2–0 win.
-The U21s currently sit in second place, with every chance of qualifying for the London 2012 Olympic games.